SunilElangovan/Data-Analytics-on-Walmart-s-data-set/README.md

 # Walmart Sales Forecasting using Python

 Data Discription:
-1) Stores - This file contains anonymized information about the 45 stores, indicating the type and size of store.
+a) Stores - This file contains anonymized information about the 45 stores, indicating the type and size of store.

-2) Features - This file contains additional data related to the store, department, and regional activity for the given dates.
+b) Features - This file contains additional data related to the store, department, and regional activity for the given dates.

  1. Store - the store number
  2. Date - the week